The Complete Guide to CPG Unit Economics

 Contribution margin subtracts the variable costs that scale with each unit sold but are not part of COGS.
 In CPG, these are substantial and often overlooked:

 - Trade spend.
 This is the big one.
 Slotting fees, promotional allowances, scan-backs, off-invoice discounts, and distributor promotional programs.
 For many CPG brands, trade spend is 15 to 30 percent of gross revenue.
+On a per-unit basis, this can easily be $0.50 to $1.50 per unit.

 - Distributor margin.
 If you sell through a distributor, they take their margin — typically 20 to 30 percent of the wholesale price.
+This is not always a direct cost to you (it depends on your pricing structure), but it reduces the effective revenue per unit that you actually receive.

 - Outbound freight.
 The cost to ship product from your warehouse to the retailer or distributor, allocated per unit.